DrewBradfordXYZ/quickbase-codepages/README.md

 See `codepages-config.js` in the project files.
 You may use this as a template.

 > **Note:** You can load environment variables however you prefer (e.g., dotenv, process.env, custom logic).
-> Please take care how you handle sensitive information.
-Remember to add env variable to your .gitignore.
-This example is for illustrative purposes only.
+Remember to add sensitive information to your .gitignore.
+This example is provided as a reference.

 ```javascript
 // codepages-config.js